 Mobil’s original intent to suppress flash atomization was to add sufficient additive that the MHF was subcooled, that is, the boiling point is above the operating temperature.
+(As we now know, an additive level sufficient for subcooling is incompatible with the alkylation process.)
 However, even subcooled MHF spraying under high pressure from a rupture of a tank will break up into small droplets.
 While not nearly as fine as droplets from flash atomization, they nevertheless evaporate.
 Evaluation of how much was the objective of the large-scale MHF release tests conducted by Quest Consultants in 1993 (see: Superheated MHF Excluded from the Only Large-Scale Test Series).

 Consider a massive spill from a truck transporting 33,000 lbs of 15 wt% MHF (boiling point 76F) onto a sun-baked highway pavement at 140F.
 The MHF immediately cools the surface of the pavement to its boiling point of 76F.
 The temperature response of the pavement with typical parameters is shown in Figure 1.